Get adventurous with our favorite classics and dishes with a twist

 Thomas J. Story

 Yuzu, a kind of Japanese citrus, has an ultra-aromatic, floral flavor that makes it a knockout with seafood and mango.
 A soy-ginger mayo and a sprinkle of minced kaffir lime leaves add more layers of complexity.

-We put the shrimp on the skewer tail first so that you can easily cook them on the grill, then easily remove and eat the shrimp.
-The cucmber salad is cool and refreshing.
+We put the shrimp on the skewer tail first so that you can cook them on the grill, then easily remove and eat the shrimp.
+The cucumber salad is cool and refreshing.

 Chef Taichi Kitamura of Kappo Tamura recommends adding shioyaki—Japanese for “salt-grilled”—to your repertoire.
 This technique, also the name of the dish, creates salmon with an umami-flavored crust and a crispy skin.

 Soba (Japanese buckwheat) noodles and powdered wasabi are available in the Asian food section of well-stocked supermarkets as well as in Asian markets; bonito flakes are available in Asian markets.

 Photo by Leo Gong; written by Amy Machnak